MICrONS-Milano-CoLab/MICrONS-datacleaner/README.md

 - Segment the brain volume into cortical layers

 # Structure
-- downloader.py: Functions for downloading data from the MICrONS database
+- `mic_datacleaner`.py: Wrapper class that simplifies the use of download and processing functions.
-- processing.py: Functions for processing, merging, and analyzing neural data
+- `downloader.py`: Functions for downloading data from the MICrONS database
-- mic_datacleaner.py: Wrapper class that simplifies the use of download and processing functions
+- `processing.py`: Functions for processing, merging, and analyzing neural data

 # Requirements